valkey-io/valkey-doc/docs/connect/clients/go.md

 ---
 title: "Go guide"
 linkTitle: "Go"
-description: Connect your Go application to a Redis database
+description: Connect your Go application to a Valkey database
 weight: 2
 aliases:
   - /docs/clients/go/
 ---

-Install Redis and the Redis client, then connect your Go application to a Redis database.
+Install Valkey and the Valkey client, then connect your Go application to a Valkey database.

 ## go-redis

-[go-redis](https://github.com/redis/go-redis) provides Go clients for various flavors of Redis and a type-safe API for each Redis command.
+[go-redis](https://github.com/redis/go-redis) provides Go clients for various flavors of Valkey and a type-safe API for each command.

 ### Install

 `go-redis` supports last two Go versions and only works with Go modules.
 So, first, you need to initialize a Go module:

 ```